(B) Boron NMR

 10Boron

 10B-NMR (fig. 2) has a lower sensitivity and yields broader signals than 11B.
 It is therefore preferable to use 11B unless the sample is enriched in 10B as may be the case for samples intended for neutron capture applications.
-Coupling to proton is not usually observed except in the smallest and most symmetric molecules such and NaBH4.

 Fig. 2.
 10B-NMR spectrum of BF3.OEt2 in CDCl3